miyurusankalpa/miyurublog/content/blog/route53-autoscaling-lambda-ddns/index.md

   print(response)
 ```

 For triggering the Lambda, I used Cloudwatch events to monitor the instance's lifecycle actions.
+Below is the AWS SAM template for the Lambda function.

 ```yml
 AWSTemplateFormatVersion: '2010-09-09'